Back to blog

 The dashboard should match operating roles.
 Product needs product-area trends, roadmap evidence, release impact, and representative comments.
 Support needs queue risk, urgency, and repeat issues.
 CX needs account health, churn-risk themes, and renewal blockers.
 Leadership needs a compact view of product friction, customer sentiment, response time, and the actions underway.

 The build decision matters.
 A BI report may be enough when the system is mostly historical analysis.
 A custom dashboard is better when users need workflow actions, embedded review queues, alerts, role-based views, annotations, and write-back to product or support systems.
-The Power BI vs custom dashboard app comparison is a useful planning lens for this decision.
+The Power BI vs custom dashboard app comparison is a useful planning lens for this decision, and NextPage's Power BI consulting services can help when the first version should stay inside a governed BI stack.

 ViewPrimary UserDecision It Supports